 If you plan on installing a new fence along the boundary of your property, you absolutely must consult with your neighbor.
 Many local law codes stipulate that a boundary fence is shared property.
 Your neighbor has certain rights.
 And if you let them know ahead of time, they may also be willing to share some of the cost of the new fence.

 7. Do I Really Need a New Fence?

 Planning a new fence can be exciting, but before you dive in, consider whether you really need a whole new fence.
 Sometimes an existing fence can be repaired.
 Of course, as fences age and break down, a replacement becomes more cost-effective than a repair.
-But just in case, check out our post about whether you should repair or replace your fence.
+But just in case, check out our guide about everything you need to know about fence repair.

 Now that you’ve asked yourself the seven heavy-hitting questions about installing a new fence, you’re ready to get started!
 If you want a smooth, affordable experience, trust the pros at Bravo Fence Company to design and install your new fence.
 Reach out for a free estimate today!